World Championships of Ping Pong – China are about to take Over

-I was one of the first to attend Fred Dove’s brain child, Hardbat championships held at Harlow Batts.
-Fred went to Barry Hearne a huge sports promoter with the concept of hosting a World Ping Pong Championships in London.
+I was fortunate enough to play in the first World Championships of Ping Pong, Fred Dove’s Ping Pong brainchild.
+Before the main events, Fred held Hardbat championships held at Harlow Batts.
+Fred went to Barry Hearne a huge sports promoter with the concept of hosting a World Ping Pong Championships in London and now China has entered the equation.

-A few years later it all came together and I found myself inside the first World PP Champs in Alexander Palace (Ally Apply).
+A few years later it all came together and I found myself in the first World PP Champs in Alexander Palace (Ally Apply).

 The event was exceptional, lighting, Cameras, staging, commentators, TV and a huge variety of players from around the world.
 The beauty of this event was all this but two other factors stood out.
 The prize money and the unknown of who would be crown World Champion.

-This year, I was asked to enter the last chance qualification event yesterday to replace a drop out.
-I was told that due to my past record I would have a good chance in qualifying.
+This year, I was asked to enter the last chance qualification event yesterday to replace a person who drops out.
+I was told that due to my past record I would have a good chance to qualify.
 So, I rearranged some work and thought why not have a bit of fun.
-As I entered I noticed an Army of Chinese players and coaches, I knew there and then not only would I not qualify but China mean business.
+As I entered I noticed an Army of Chinese players and coaches, I knew there and then not only would I not qualify but China is looking very strong and mean business.
 The game is about to flip, in China’s way as it has been in Table Tennis.
-Currently China have 6 main qualifiers and yesterday 5 more qualified from the last chance saloon.
+At this present moment, China has 6 main qualifiers and yesterday 5 more qualified from the last chance saloon.
 That’s 11 Chinese out of 64 players and now the unknown seems to be known!

 As much as I love winning and dominating at anything I do, I believe it’s important to create a slight uncertainty and be fair in as many aspects as possible if not all.
 Why should China be allowed to have 10 players in the main draw? and other countries like Ireland have 1 entry?